resume-unilu/miller/client/src/pages/project.md

 ### ePapers
 To shed further light on the wide range of topics covered by the RESuME project, this latter is creating an innovative new series of scholarly contributions: the *State, Society, Market and Europe’ Research Papers* (RESuME Papers / Cahiers RESuME).
 The RESuME Papers will be published on an *open access* basis via the dedicated project platform and will serve as a basis for high-level multidisciplinary, cross-sectoral reflection on the multiple dynamic interactions between society, the economy and the state that are encouraged and/or reflected by the pursuit of competitiveness in the European area.
 These ePapers are academic publications which are subject to peer review.
-They are selected on the basis of a call for papers. (link to call)
+They are selected on the basis of a call for papers. [](doc/cahiers-resume-call-for-contributions-2-nov-2016)

 [Go to the RESuME papers](/#/publications/papers)